dhan5ism/twitter-system-design/README.md

 - Recommendation
 - Search and build search timeline.

-It is really a breadth system design.
+It is really a breadth oriented system design.
 We will focus on one of the functionality.

 # Non Functional Requirements
 - Read Heavy System